 The Android operating system is an open-source mobile platform for smartphones, tablets, and smart TVs.
-As of 2008, the operating system is maintained by the search engine maker Google.
-A modified version of the Linux kernel is used to develop Google's Android mobile operating system.
+As of 2008, the search engine maker Google maintains the operating system.
+A modified Linux kernel version is used to develop Google's Android mobile operating system.
 It is explicitly designed for touchscreen mobile devices.

 Google's OS is used in phones from Samsung, OnePlus, HTC, and its own devices.
-Over three billion people use Android every month, making it the world's most popular operating system.
+Over three billion people use Android monthly, making it the world's most popular operating system.

-As of September 2020, Android 11 is the latest version of the mobile operating system.
+As of September 2020, Android 11 is the latest mobile operating system version.

 Android 11 currently does not support viewing or saving AVIF files locally.
 Although there are limitations to the format, both Chrome for Mobile and the Android Browser support it.
-AVIF images can therefore be viewed online, but not when downloaded to your mobile device.
+You can view AVIF images online, but not when downloaded to your mobile device.

-With new features like media transcoding support and AVIF support, Android 12 gives smartphone cameras a boost.
+With new features like media transcoding support and AVIF support, Android 12 boosts smartphone cameras.
 Android 12 provides platform support for AV1 Image File Format (AVIF) for better image quality and compression.

 Later this year, Android 12 will release some exciting new features, including improvements to photos and videos.
-Developers can make videos compatible with older devices and players thanks to Google's latest mobile operating system.
-Most importantly to regular users, AVIF supports high-quality images while occupying less space on a hard drive.
+Thanks to Google's latest mobile operating system, developers can make videos compatible with older devices and players.
+Most importantly, to regular users, AVIF supports high-quality images while occupying less space on a hard drive.

 As of now, Google does not plan to make AVIF the default format on the platform.
-Given AVIF's position as an excellent all-around format, some industry experts predict it will become Google's default format shortly.
+Given AVIF's position as an excellent all-around format, some industry experts predict it will soon become Google's default format.